foxlarsson/processing_sketchbook/README.md

 It was nice to get back to processing.
 I was scared that I wouldn't know how to approach it any more.

-Mae some art with my hands later on too.
+Made some art with my hands later on too.
 Working on transforming a Darth Vader mask figurine that I have with pinks and blues and neons.
 And had some nice sketchbook time.

+I've been thinking that drawing out things in dots gives a lot of opportunity to play with line texture - as opposed to using line() where the thickness will just be the strokeWeight() you set.
+So I think I'll be playing with that more.
+It's fun.
+And diving in some more into using parametric equations, they're also a lot of fun.
+Even with my really non-scientific methods of using them where I just play around with sometimes random values until I see something that looks just right.

 **Image/video links:** []()